Quasar: Properties

 More than 900000 quasars have been found (as of July 2023), most from the Sloan Digital Sky Survey.
-All observed quasar spectra have redshifts between 0.056 and 10.1 (as of 2024), which means they range between 600 million and 30 billion light-years away from Earth.
+All observed quasar spectra have redshifts between 0.056 and 10.1 (as of 2024), which means they range from 600 million to 30 billion light-years away from Earth.
 Because of the great distances to the farthest quasars and the finite velocity of light, they and their surrounding space appear as they existed in the very early universe.

-The power of quasars originates from supermassive black holes that are believed to exist at the core of most galaxies.
+The power of quasars originates from supermassive black holes believed to exist at the core of most galaxies.
 The Doppler shifts of stars near the cores of galaxies indicate that they are revolving around tremendous masses with very steep gravity gradients, suggesting black holes.

 Although quasars appear faint when viewed from Earth, they are visible from extreme distances, being the most luminous objects in the known universe.
 The brightest quasar in the sky is 3C 273 in the constellation of Virgo.
-It has an average apparent magnitude of 12.8 (bright enough to be seen through a medium-size amateur telescope), but it has an absolute magnitude of −26.7.
+It has an average apparent magnitude of 12.8 (bright enough to be seen through a medium-sized amateur telescope), but it has an absolute magnitude of −26.7.
 From a distance of about 33 light-years, this object would shine in the sky about as brightly as the Sun.
 This quasar's luminosity is, therefore, about 4 trillion (4×10^12) times that of the Sun, or about 100 times that of the total light of giant galaxies like the Milky Way.
 This assumes that the quasar is radiating energy in all directions, but the active galactic nucleus is believed to be radiating preferentially in the direction of its jet.
 In a universe containing hundreds of billions of galaxies, most of which had active nuclei billions of years ago but only seen today, it is statistically certain that thousands of energy jets should be pointed toward the Earth, some more directly than others.
 In many cases it is likely that the brighter the quasar, the more directly its jet is aimed at the Earth.
 Such quasars are called blazars.

-The hyperluminous quasar APM 08279+5255 was, when discovered in 1998, given an absolute magnitude of −32.2.
+The hyper-luminous quasar APM 08279+5255, when discovered in 1998, was given an absolute magnitude of −32.2.
 High-resolution imaging with the Hubble Space Telescope and the 10 m Keck Telescope revealed that this system is gravitationally lensed.
 A study of the gravitational lensing of this system suggests that the light emitted has been magnified by a factor of ~10.
 It is still substantially more luminous than nearby quasars such as 3C 273.